 Also, If you manually copied your public SSH key, be sure you copied the whole key, beginning with ssh-rsa and finishing with your email.

-Optionally you can experiment with your setup by executing ssh -T email@example.com. (changing gitlab.bitslovers.com by your GitLab server).
+Optionally you can experiment with your setup by executing ssh -T [email protected]. (changing gitlab.www.bitslovers.com by your GitLab server).

 Speed up your connection with Gitlab

-After you add SSH Key on Gitlab, another tip will improve your interaction speed with Gitlab.
+After you add SSH Key to Gitlab, another tip will improve your interaction speed with Gitlab.